 “§ 47-4660.
 GALA Hispanic Theatre; Lot 79, Square 2837.

-“(a) The real property taxes paid with respect to Square 2837, Lot 0079 shall be rebated to Grupo de Artistas Latinoamericanos, G.A.L.A., Inc., also known as the GALA Hispanic Theatre (“GALA”), if:
+“(a) The real property taxes paid with respect to Square 2837, Lot 0079 shall be rebated to Grupo de Artistas Latinoamericanos, G.A.L.A., Inc., also known as the GALA Hispanic Theatre (“GALA”); provided, that:

 “(1) GALA is liable under the lease for its proportionate share of the real property tax;

+“(2) During the applicable tax year, GALA actually occupies the space in the building in Square 2837, Lot 0079 that it has leased from the lessor

-“(2) GALA applies for the rebate of real property tax by September 15 of the calendar year in which the tax was payable as provided under § 47-811; and
+“(3) Except as provided in subsection (e) of this section, GALA applies for the rebate of real property tax by September 15 of the calendar year in which the tax was payable as provided under § 47-811; and

-“(3) The real property tax was paid.
+“(4) The real property tax was paid.

-“(b) The rebate shall be the amount of the portion of the real property tax that was paid, directly or indirectly, by GALA under its lease with the lessor; provided, that this amount shall not exceed the extent of GALA’s proportionate share of the real property tax incurred as reasonably allocated in relation to the assessed value of the space occupied.
+“(b) The rebate shall be the amount of the portion of the real property tax that was paid, directly or indirectly, by GALA under its lease with the lessor; provided, that this amount shall not exceed the extent of GALA’s proportionate share of the real property tax incurred as reasonably allocated in relation to the net rentable area of the leased space.

 “(c) The application for the rebate shall include: